-Undergraduate students in the Building and Construction Technology program explore the physical and mechanical properties of building materials and wood products used in light-frame construction.
-Students learn business management and the market forces that drive the building materials industry.
+Undergraduate students in the Bachelor of Science in Building and Construction Technology program learn about building design, building science and technology, business and project management and the market forces that drive today’s building industry in the context of sustainable building practices.
 It is this combination of technical understanding with a practical business education that makes our graduates extremely desirable to potential employers.

-The majority of our graduates secure positions as managers, sales professionals, marketing specialists, supervisors and resource specialists in the manufacturing, wholesale, retail and application sectors of the building materials industry before they graduate.
+The majority of our graduates secure positions as construction project managers, sales professionals, marketing specialists, supervisors, green building and resource specialists, building energy analysts, and many other sectors of the building and construction industry before they graduate.

 Learn more about our undergraduate study options here:

 Our graduate program is a center for advanced study and research in a broad range of topics related to green building, construction technology and building materials science, wood technology, bio-based construction materials, building energy use and modeling, and construction project management.
 Students pursuing a Master of Science or Ph.D. with us in Environmental Conservation with a concentration in Building Science are well prepared for a management-level job or a career in academia.

 In addition to research-based programs, we also offer a Professional Masters program that centers mainly on coursework.